AnthonyKwon/chattybot/README.md

   This will start the bot with minimal console logging.

 * **Development Mode**:

     ```bash
     npm run dev
     ```

   This will start the bot in development mode, with more verbose logging.

+We also have systemd unit file in [here](assets/docs/systemd-service-units/chattybot.service).

 ## 🙌 Contributing

-Pull requests are welcome\!
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ## 📜 License